ahmdngi/work/documentation/storage-notes.md

 - GPFS: general parallel file system
 - SMB: server message block. <details><summary>more</summary>is a client-server interaction protocol where clients request a file, and the server provides it to the client.
 It is now a  Windows-based network that gives users to create, modify and delete the shared files, folders, printers within the network.</details>
 - S3: Amazon simple storage service <details><summary>more</summary>i(is an object storage service offering industry-leading scalability, data availability, security, and performance.</details>
+- NTFS: new technology file system and it is being used in windows
 - RAID: redundant array of independant disks
        <details><summary>**RAID TYPES**</summary>
     - RAID 0: striping just spread into two seperate disks